 This is the second post of a two part series.
-Last week covered why we should teach the crucifixion to children.
-This week covers how to teach the crucifixion to children of differing ages.
+The first post covered why we should teach the crucifixion to children.
+This post covers how to teach the crucifixion to children of differing ages.

 Easter is drawing near.
 While the world is enamored with bunnies and egg hunts, the church prepares to celebrate the ultimate victory—Christ’s defeating sin and death in His crucifixion and resurrection.
 Even if you agree that teaching the crucifixion to children of all ages is paramount, that doesn’t make it any less of a daunting task.
 Let me offer these suggestions as you prepare:

 Ask the Holy Spirit to guide you.

 If you have put your trust in Christ for salvation (and I certainly hope you have), you have the very Spirit of God in you!
 Rely on this gift!
 Ask the Holy Spirit to take over as you teach kids the pinnacle of the redemption story.
 Ask Him for words and wisdom to communicate the crucifixion story to your kids in a way that makes Jesus more glorious to them than He was before.

 Know your kids.

 Forming community with the youngest of God’s image bearers is one of the beautiful things about serving children in the local church.
 You get to know them.
 You know Olivia is headed straight to the crafts table when she walks in.
 You know which gluten-free cookie is Luke’s favorite, and you have had more conversations about Ninjago and Minecraft than you ever dreamed.
 In all this, you learn how to communicate with the kids you teach.
 Keep your particular group of children in mind as you prepare to teach.
 Speak at a level they can understand.
 If you know that certain graphic details of the crucifixion account will distract them, simply avoid those.
 Preschoolers don’t need you to bring in a life-sized replica of the nails used to put Jesus on the cross, but maybe that is something that might fascinate your 6th graders.